 Home

-It is the board of director’s pleasure to announce the 2023-2024 scholarship program.
-The program aims to attract engineering students interested in a career in the Oil & Gas Industry.
+It is the board of director’s pleasure to announce the 2024-2025 scholarship program.
+The program aims to attract engineering students that are interested in a career in the Petroleum Industry.
 Our goal is to promote local interest in up-and-coming talent who will be the future of our industry.
 We want to encourage students to pursue science and engineering curriculums and to increase their awareness of future career opportunities.

 Click Here for More Details